Road tripping is the best way to do Western Country.

 Go for a bushwalk and take a picnic to Myall Park Botanic Garden – a native plant collection like you’ve never seen!

-From Nindigully head out on the Barwon Highway to Goondiwindi.
-Overnight at Goondiwindi Holiday Park or the Best Western Ascot Lodge and make an early start for the last stop on the journey - an overnight stay and tour with Peter and Rochelle Jesser at Ballancar Station, near Inglewood - a cultural centre that preserves the indigenous and colonial heritage of this region.
+From Yelarbon, head to Goondiwindi and stay overnight at Goondiwindi Holiday Park or the Best Western Ascot Lodge and make an early start for the last stop on the journey – an overnight stay and tour with Peter and Rochelle Jesser at Ballancar Station, near Inglewood – a cultural centre that preserves the indigenous and colonial heritage of this region.